willforcoding/100-days-of-code/daily/day4.md

 		- `vmax` (viewport maximum): `100vmax` would be 100% of the viewport's bigger dimension (height or width).

 ### **Thoughts**
 Learned how to develop our website usable by as many people as possible.
-No project complete on this day.
+No project for this day.
 After this will switch to new freecodecamp new project based learning.

 ### **Questions**
 Is there any way to check your site already accessible enough?